FlavScents AInsights Entry for (E)-2-hexen-1-yl acetate (CAS: 2497-18-9)

 4. Use in Flavors

 (E)-2-hexen-1-yl acetate is widely used in flavor formulations, particularly in fruit flavors such as apple, banana, and pear.
 It acts as a key impact note, enhancing the freshness and authenticity of fruit profiles.
-Typical use levels in finished food or beverage products range from 0.5 to 5 ppm, with variations depending on the desired intensity and product type.
-The compound is generally stable under typical food processing conditions, although it may be susceptible to hydrolysis under acidic conditions.
+Typical use levels in finished food products range from 0.5 to 5 ppm, with variations depending on the desired intensity and application.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature